 Eleanor Coade (3 June 1733 - 16 November 1821) was a British businesswoman known for manufacturing Neoclassical statues, architectural decorations and garden ornaments made of Lithodipyra (Coade stone) from 1769, until her death.
+She inherited the business her mother - also Eleanor - had founded.
 The recipe was a closely guarded secret.

 Lithodipyra (stone fired twice) was a high quality, weather-resistant, ceramic stoneware; Coade did not invent 'artificial stone' - various inferior quality precursors had been both patented and manufactured over the previous forty years, but she perfected both the clay recipe and the firing process.
 She combined her high-quality manufacturing and artistic taste, together with entrepreneurial, business and marketing skills, to create the overwhelmingly successful stone products of her age.
-She produced stoneware for St George's Chapel, Windsor; The Royal Pavilion, Brighton; Carlton House, London and the Royal Naval College, Greenwich and many other prestigious Georgian projects.
+She produced stoneware for St George's Chapel, Windsor; The Royal

+Pavilion, Brighton; Carlton House, London and the Royal Naval College, Greenwich and many other prestigious Georgian projects.